 The GDPR (General Data Protection Regulation) went into effect on 25th May 2018.
-Due to the importance of complying with the regulation, we want to ensure you receive clear guidance and a consistent message from Rakuten Marketing.
+Due to the importance of complying with the regulation, we want to ensure you receive clear guidance and a consistent message from Rakuten Advertising.

 What is the GDPR?